hharryyf/gdl2qbf/README.md

 # gdl2qbf
 A converter from two-player zero-sum turn-taking GDL to QBF, [the paper](aamas-final-version.pdf) is attached.
+Only the dependency-based quantification method is supported.

 ## Description